-- Off: In this mode the sidetone function is not active. - Main Button: In this mode the sidetone function will be active whenever the audio signal associated with the microphone input is present on the Dante main output channel and the microphone output connector.

-- Talkback Button: In this mode the sidetone function will be active whenever the talkback function is active and the audio signal is present on the talkback Dante output channel. - Main and Talkback Buttons: In this mode the sidetone function will be active whenever the audio signal associated with the mic input is present on the Dante main output channel and the microphone output connector.
-The sidetone function will also be active whenever the talkback function is active.
+- Off: In this mode the sidetone function is not active. - Main Button: In this mode the sidetone function will be active whenever the audio signal associated with the microphone input is present on the Dante main output channel and the microphone output connector. - Talkback Buttons: In this mode the sidetone function will be active whenever either or both of the talkback functions are active and the audio signal is present on the talkback 1 and/or talkback 2 Dante output channels. - Main and Talkback Buttons: In this mode the sidetone function will be active whenever the audio signal associated with the mic input is present on the Dante main output channel and the microphone output connector.
+The sidetone function will also be active whenever either or both of the talkback functions are active.